People and Knowledge Exchange

-The people and knowledge exchange strand will provide significant staff mobility and interaction between police/partner agencies and academics (including early career researchers) in HEIs.
-The intention is to foster greater mutual understanding and trust between the partners via people exchange, including secondments, internships, and placements, and also to facilitate research into priority policing issues.
+The intention of the People and Knowledge exchange strand is to foster greater mutual understanding and trust between the partners via people exchange, including secondments, internships, and placements, and also to facilitate research into priority policing issues.

 - Police fellowships

 - PGR internships

 - Range of events to support project delivery and dissemination (networking meetings, research fairs, annual conference, workshops etc.)